That-Dev-Girl-Sites/jhalabi.com/_posts/2014-06-03-adventures-in-ie.md

 ---
 layout: post
-title: "Adventures in IE: A story of Javascript dependencies"
+title: "Adventures in IE: A story of JavaScript dependencies"
 date: "2014-06-03"
 redirect_from: "/blog/adventures-in-ie"
 categories: